 New mothers may opt for more natural births using midwives and birthing centers instead of doctors and traditional hospitals.
-This is a beneficial shift that can really improve the birth experience for mothers and families.
+This is a beneficial shift that can improve the birth experience for mothers and families.
 The registered midwife is generally the lead practitioner in the care of women from early pregnancy through the postpartum period.

 Midwives are a great option, but what if your midwife made a mistake?
 Are midwives responsible for your care the same way a doctor is?
 Do people sue midwives for malpractice?